ruping/TRUP/README.md

-TRUP is a pipeline designed for analyzing RNA-seq data from Tumor samples..
+TRUP is a pipeline designed for analyzing RNA-seq data from Tumor samples.

 Learn More